TPN Script Reference

 Similarly to

-, executes a given string without counting towards limits.The difference is that any script errors are ignored, and this command always succeeds, without preventing the repeats from continuing or setting last-error.
+group, executes a given string without counting towards limits.The difference is that any script errors are ignored, and this command always succeeds, without preventing the repeats from continuing or setting last-error.

 - script: a script string